MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 Provides a holistic view with visualizations and insights of data in the Common Data Service entities: Environments, Power Apps Apps, Flows, Connectors, Connection References, Makers, and Audit Logs.

 Follow the [setup instructions](setup-powerbi.md) to set up the Power BI dashboard.
-Learn how to use it in [Learn about the CoE dashboard](power-bi.md).<!--The following fictitious names aren't on our approved list.-->
+Learn how to use it in [Learn about the CoE dashboard](power-bi.md).

 ![CoE Power BI dashboard](media/coe1.png "CoE Power BI dashboard")